FarangizJ/FarangizJ/README.md

 # 💫 About Me:

-I am currently pursuing a Master’s in Business Analytics at Central European University in Vienna, where I work on projects in data analysis, data visualization, and cloud computing.
+I’m a Master’s student in Business Analytics at Central European University, Vienna, with a strong passion for data-driven decision-making.
+My work spans data analysis, visualization, and cloud computing, helping transform raw data into actionable insights that support business strategy.

-<br>In addition, I create educational content on YouTube, including a Power BI course in my native language, to share skills and knowledge that aren’t yet widely available in my community.
+Before diving into analytics, I developed a curiosity for how data shapes real-world decisions, which led me to create educational content on YouTube, including a Power BI course in my native language, making data analytics accessible to a wider audience.

+I’m particularly interested in leveraging SQL, Python, R, and visualization tools to uncover patterns, optimize processes, and contribute to smarter business outcomes.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/Farangiz_jk)